Jacksonian democracy: Jacksonian democracy

 The spirit of Jacksonian democracy animated the party that formed around him, from the early 1830s to the 1850s, shaping the era, with the Whig Party the main opposition.
-The new Democratic Party became a coalition of poor farmers, city-dwelling laborers and Irish Catholics.
+The new Democratic Party was rooted in the ideals of Jeffersonian democracy and was a coalition made up of poor farmers, city-dwelling laborers and Irish Catholics.

 The new party was pulled together by Martin Van Buren in 1828 as Jackson crusaded on claims of corruption by President John Quincy Adams.
 The new party (which did not get the name Democrats until 1834) swept to a landslide.
 As Mary Beth Norton explains regarding 1828:

 The platforms, speeches and editorials were founded upon a broad consensus among Democrats.
 As Norton et al. explain:

 Jackson vetoed more legislation than all previous presidents combined.
 The long-term effect was to create the modern, strong presidency.
-Jackson and his supporters also opposed reform as a movement.
-Reformers eager to turn their programs into legislation called for a more active government.
+Jackson and his supporters also opposed progressive reformation as a movement.
+Progressive reformers eager to turn their programs into legislation called for a more active government.
 However, Democrats tended to oppose programs like educational reform and the establishment of a public education system.
 For instance, they believed that public schools restricted individual liberty by interfering with parental responsibility and undermined freedom of religion by replacing church schools.

-Jackson looked at the Indian question in terms of military and legal policy, not as a problem due to their race.
-In 1813, Jackson adopted and treated as his own son a three-year-old Indian orphan—seeing in him a fellow orphan that was "so much like myself I feel an unusual sympathy for him".
+According to Francis Paul Prucha in 1969, Jackson looked at the Indian question in terms of military and legal policy, not as a problem due to their race.
+In 1813, Jackson adopted and treated as his own son Lyncoya Jackson, who had been orphaned by Jackson's orders to John Coffee at the Battle of Tallusahatchee during the Creek War—seeing in him a fellow orphan that was "so much like myself I feel an unusual sympathy for him".
+Lyncoya was one of three indigenous members of Andrew Jackson's household.
+Lyncoya's biography was used as a defense against charges that Jackson's Indian policies were inhumane as early as 1815, continuing and accelerating through the 1824 and 1828 presidential elections.
+Lyncoya died of tuberculosis during the course of the 1828 campaign, allowing his obituary to serve as a platform for such messages.

 In legal terms, when it became a matter of state sovereignty versus tribal sovereignty he went with the states and forced the Indians to fresh lands with no white rivals in what became known as the Trail of Tears.

-Among the leading followers was Stephen A. Douglas, senator from Illinois, who was the key player in the passage of the compromise of 1850, and was a leading contender for the 1852 Democratic presidential nomination.
+Among the leading followers was Stephen A. Douglas, senator from Illinois, who was the key player in the passage of the Compromise of 1850, and was a leading contender for the 1852 Democratic presidential nomination.
 According to his biographer Robert W. Johanssen: